 Where possible, we can assist in tracking down the relevant former employer and their insurance company in order to make your compensation claim.
 We will look at the circumstances of your case to decide if it is likely to be successful, and you will be kept informed throughout the process.

-Sheldon Davidson Solicitors are Manchester-based Personal Injury Experts with a long-standing track record of settling a broad range of Personal Injury Claims, including everything from Work Accident Claims and Industrial Disease Claims to Medical Negligence Claims, such as Hospital Negligence Claims.
+Sheldon Davidson Solicitors are Manchester's Personal Injury Experts with a long-standing track record of settling a broad range of Personal Injury Claims, including everything from Work Accident Claims and Industrial Disease Claims to Medical Negligence Claims, such as Hospital Negligence Claims.